DSSGxUK/s22_buckinghamshire/README.md

-Welcome to the code repository for the project conducted under Data Science for Social Good- UK 2022 (DSSGx UK), for the partners: Buckinghamshire Council & EY Foundation.
+Welcome to the code repository for the project conducted under **Data Science for Social Good- UK 2022 (DSSGx UK)**, for the partners: **Buckinghamshire Council & EY Foundation**.
 The repository will focus on documenting:

 1. Folder structure
 2. Assumptions